TosbackCgusBridge-Bot/CGUs-versions/Realclearpolitics/Privacy Policy.md

 *   California 25th District - Knight vs. HillBerkeley IGS
     *   Hill50
     *   Knight46Hill +4
-*   California 39th District - Kim vs. CisnerosBerkeley IGS
-    *   Cisneros49
-    *   Kim48Cisneros +1

 More Latest Polls In The News

+*   Sen. Collins Supports Kavanaugh: We Will Be Ill-Served If We Abandon The Presumption Of Innocence
+*   Mary Matalin: "Nothing Short Of A Miracle" What Trump Has Done In The Face Of Constant Thwarting &.
+Virulent Attacks
 *   Victor Davis Hanson: Dr. Christine Blasey Ford's Story Has "Collapsed".
 She Gave "One Too Many Narratives"
-*   Dem Sen. Coons: Without Jeff Flake, Kavanaugh Would Have Been Seated On The Supreme Court By Now
+*   SponsoredREITs Are Real Estate Working For All Americans and Reshaping Communities
 *   Dershowitz: Kavanaugh Dispute Reminds Me Of When People Had To Prove They're Not Communists
-*   SponsoredREITs Are Real Estate Working For All Americans and Reshaping Communities
-*   Booker: Doesn't Matter If Kavanaugh Is "Innocent Or Guilty," Trump Should Nominate Someone Else

 *   Politics
 *   Policy